meilisearch/specifications/text/0123-ranking-rules-setting-api.md

 Unlike other ranking rules, `sort` is only active for queries containing the `sort` search parameter ([See Sort Search Parameter](0118-search-api.md#1213-sort)).
 If a search request does not contain `sort`, this ranking rule will be ignored.

+If a field has values of different types across documents, Meilisearch will give precedence to numbers over strings.
+This means documents with numeric field values will be ranked higher than those with string values.

 ##### 3.1.1.6.
 Exactness Ranking Rule

 Results are sorted by the similarity of the matched words with the query words.
 Ranks documents that contain exactly the same terms as the ones queried first.